Ayliffe-P/Ayliffe-P/README.md

-## Hi, I am Jonathan Ayliffe,
+## Welcome to my profile

-### A Game Design and Development Graduate - Cape Town, South Africa.
+### I am Jonathan Ayliffe, a Game Design and Development Graduate - Cape Town, South Africa.

 Eager to gain experience and knowledge within a work environment.